outpaddling/LPJS/README.md

 derivatives for good reasons.
-For one thing, RHEL is the only platform besides Windows supported by many commercial science and engineering applications such as ANSYS, Fluent, Abacus, etc.  Unfortunately, RHEL uses older Linux kernels, compilers, and other tools, which makes it difficult to run the latest open source software.
+For one thing, RHEL is the only platform besides Windows supported by many commercial science and engineering applications such as ANSYS, Fluent, Abacus, etc.  Unfortunately, RHEL uses older Linux kernels, compilers, and other tools, making it difficult to run the latest open source software.
 Facilitating small-scale HPC on platforms other than RHEL can help address this issue.

-The LPJS project does not aim to compete for market share on top 500 clusters.
-In contrast, we are committed to serving the small-scale HPC niche that other HPC software has abandoned, by adhering to the following design principals:
+The LPJS project does not aim to compete for market share on TOP500 clusters.
+In contrast, we are committed to serving the small-scale HPC niche that most other HPC software has abandoned, by adhering to the following design principals:

-- KISS (Keep it simple, stupid): We will not allow LPJS to fall victim to creeping feature syndrome.
+- KISS (Keep it simple, stupid): We will not allow LPJS to fall victim to creeping feature syndrome, where software grows steadily without limit to the demise of reliability and maintainability.
 We focus on maintaining high quality in essential features, not implementing every feature someone thinks would be cool.

 - Complete portability: One of our primary goals is to foster research and development of HPC clusters using any POSIX operating system on any hardware